3M's new CNG tank installed on a truck

 The tank will be showcased March 6-8 at the NTEA Work Truck Show in Indianapolis.
 Initially, tanks will be available through five approved upfitters with whom 3M is collaborating.
 These companies include OEM Systems of Okarche, Okla.; Venchurs Vehicle Systems of Adrian, Mich.; Alternative Fuel Solutions of Mahaffey, Penn.; AVS of Salt Lake City, Utah; and World CNG of Kent, Wash.

-The successful certification follows the 2012 announcement by 3M and Chesapeake Energy Corp. that the two would collaborate in designing, manufacturing and marketing a broad portfolio of CNG tanks for use in all sectors of the United States transportation market.
+The successful certification follows the 2012 announcement by 3M and Chesapeake Energy Corporation that the two would collaborate in designing, manufacturing and marketing a broad portfolio of CNG tanks for use in all sectors of the United States transportation market.
 3M expects to announce certification of other geometries in the coming months.
 Chesapeake is slated to become one of the first end users of the new 21.5 x 60 inch tank, which it will incorporate in its fleet vehicles.
 Chesapeake is currently converting its fleet of nearly 5,000 vehicles to run on natural gas.

 In line with a broader commitment to CNG, 3M has also begun working with its transportation providers to utilize CNG on trucks carrying 3M products.
-3M has already implemented a pilot program with Dart Transit Co. on dedicated routes, and anticipates others will follow.
+3M has already implemented a pilot program with Dart Transit Company on dedicated routes, and anticipates others will follow.